List of content you will read in this article:

 It will remove the 'file1' file.

-rm command helps you to remove several files at the same time.
+rm command helps you to remove multiple files at the same time.
 To do so, use the following syntax to transfer the filenames as arguments, separated by a space:

 rm file1 file2 file3